The Critical Role of Primary Care Providers in

 A doctor sitting with their patient

-Module 2: Importance of Strong PCP Role in Referrals to Cancer Treatment
+Module 2: Assessing Providers’ Referrals to Cancer Treatment

 clock icon 10-15 Minutes

-In this module, you will evaluate primary care providers' initial communication with patients diagnosed with cancer.
+In this module, you will evaluate providers' initial communication with patients diagnosed with cancer.

 Go to Module 2